Nath28m/CTF-writeups-tryhackme/Internal.md

 2023-08-08 12:44:24 (521 KB/s) - '/tmp/linpeas.sh' saved [134168/134168]
 ```
-Head on over to the /tmp and execute using bash linpeas.sh
+Headed over to the /tmp and execute using bash linpeas.sh

 ```code
 $ cd tmp